How much have you moved today?

 Fitting some physical activity into your day is easier than you think.

 Being active is really good for your body, mind and health – and there are lots of easy ways you and your family can get moving.
-Here at SSSFT we really want to encourage our staff to get moving, protect your body by being active, which in addition protects your mind.
+We really want to encourage our staff to get moving, protect your body by being active, which in addition protects your mind.

 It's easy to move more and doing something is better than nothing.
 Start small and build up gradually – just 10 minutes at a time can be really good for you.
 So much information is available within the NHS around Health and Fitness and our Health and Wellbeing site aims to provide our staff with this information.

 As highlighted in other zones on our Health and Wellbeing area of the internet, the One You Campaign currently being promoted by Public Health can provide you with endless amounts of information and tools to support you in thinking about how much physical activity you need and are currently getting.
 Clicking on the image to your left will take you to some of those resources which are available on their site, such as how to protect your body and mind, ageing well, why you need to get moving and ways in which to do that.